 Please note that the free tutoring services are only provided during the Student Advisor’s specific office hours in the OUB.

 If you are enthusiastic about Cornell University and the Biological Sciences major, we encourage you to apply to be an SA!
 In January of each year, the Student Advisor application is available online.
 Applicants are expected to interview for the position in early March and if chosen, are required to attend a training session in late April.
 All dates will be communicated well in advance so that applicants are aware of the commitment.

 "My student advisor was a major help when it came to deciding what courses to take.
 Some of the most important advice of my college career came from my student advisor: simply, don't rush the experience.
 I took classes I wanted to take in addition to the classes I had to take.
 This was, in many ways, more than advice about Cornell; it was really a life lesson, and one by which I hope to

 "My student advisor was always there when I needed her."

-"Helped ease transition from high school."
+"He really helped ease my transition from high school."